Low (band): History

-Performance
+Performances

 A defining feature of Low's sound for 30 years was the minimalist drum kit used by Mimi Parker, who would stand stage center between her husband, guitarist and vocalist Alan Sparhawk, and the band's bassist.

 Low were known for their live performances.
 Rock club audiences sometimes watched the band while seated on the floor.
 During their early career, the band often faced unsympathetic and inattentive audiences in bars and clubs, to which they responded by bucking rock protocol and turning their volume down.
 The dynamic range of their early music made it susceptible to background noise and chatter, since many of their songs were very quiet.
 A performance in 1996 at the South by Southwest festival was overpowered when a Scandinavian hardcore band was booked downstairs.
 The Trust album marked a turning point, and Low's music developed a more emphatic sound.

 Their shows often featured drastically reinterpreted cover versions of famous songs by Joy Division and The Smiths, in addition to their own original material.
 In performance, Low showed off a sense of humor not necessarily found on their recordings; a tour in early 2004 featured a cover of OutKast's hit song "Hey Ya!".
 At a gig in Los Angeles on Halloween 1998, the band took the stage as a Misfits tribute act, complete with corpse paint and black clothing.

 At the 2008 End of the Road Festival in Dorset, England, Sparhawk abruptly ended the band's performance by ripping the strings and lead out of his guitar, throwing it to the ground and then hurling it into the crowd before exiting the stage.
 He had earlier informed the audience that it had been a "crappy day".
 In 2010 they performed The Great Destroyer at the Primavera Sound Festival in Barcelona.
 On Friday July 13, 2012, Low gave a candlelit concert at Halifax Minster in England.

 Founding member Mimi Parker on her final tour with Low before her 2022 death.

 Low's performance at the 2013 Rock the Garden concert in Minneapolis consisted of a slowed and lengthened version of their drone rock song "Do You Know How to Waltz?" followed by Alan saying, "Drone, not drones," a reference to an anti-drone sticker made by Minneapolis's Luke Heiken; the performance resulted in mass audience confusion and divisive online discussion.
 The performance lasted half an hour and was broadcast live on radio station KCMP, which had been playing cuts of their recent album.
 Low had performed a more traditional show for KCMP at the Fitzgerald Theater earlier in the year.

+Low played at the 2022 Primavera Sound festival in Barcelona, which would end up becoming one of their final sets.
+They notably covered Napalm Death's "You Suffer", and the festival uploaded the band's entire performance to YouTube.

 On September 4, 2022, at what proved to be the band's final performance, Low took the stage at the Water Is Life Festival in Duluth.